 As described above in Part B, during Year 17 the Village completed revision to its SMPP including its outfall inventory and ongoing monitoring efforts.
-The Village complies with the monitoring requirements of the ILR40 permit by participation in the Fox River Study Group and supporting the various monitoring efforts already being performed by the Lake County Health Department.
+The Village complies with the monitoring requirements of the ILR40 permit by supporting the various monitoring efforts already being performed by the Lake County Health Department.
 The QLP section of the report describes the status of Lake County waters using information gathered by these workgroups, the LCHD and IEPA.
-Water Quality samples were not collected during Year 17.
+Water Quality samples were not collected during Year 18.